dotnet/EntityFramework.Docs/entity-framework/core/get-started/wpf.md

 Compile and run the application by pressing **F5** or choosing **Debug &gt; Start Debugging**.
 The database should be automatically created with a file named `products.db`.
 Enter a category name and hit enter, then add products to the lower grid.
 Click save and watch the grid refresh with the database provided ids.
 Highlight a row and hit **Delete** to remove the row.
 The entity will be deleted when you click **Save**.

 ![Running application](_static/wpf-tutorial-app.jpg)

+## Property Change Notification

+This example relies on four steps to synchronize the entities with the UI.

+1. The initial call `_context.Categories.Load()` loads the categories data.
+1. The lazy-loading proxies load the dependent products data.
+1. EF Core's built-in change tracking makes the necessary modifications to entities, including insertions and deletions, when `_context.SaveChanges()` is called.
+1. The calls to `DataGridView.Items.Refresh()` force a reload with the newly generated ids.

+This works for our getting started sample, but you may require additional code for other scenarios.
+WPF controls render the UI by reading the fields and properties on your entities.
+When you edit a value in the user interface (UI), that value is passed to your entity.
+When you change the value of a property directly on your entity, such as loading it from the database, WPF will not immediately reflect the changes in the UI.
+The rendering engine must be notified of the changes.
+The project did this by manually calling `Refresh()`.
+An easy way to automate this notification is by implementing the [INotifyPropertyChanged](dotnet/api/system.componentmodel.inotifypropertychanged) interface.
+WPF components will automatically detect the interface and register for change events.
+The entity is responsible for raising these events.

+> [!TIP]
+> To learn more about how to handle changes, read: [How to implement property change notification](/dotnet/framework/wpf/data/how-to-implement-property-change-notification).

 ## Next Steps